JonathanReeve/jonreeve.com/cv.md

 Selected Publications and Presentations
 =======================================

-**Forthcoming** ["A Macro-Etymological Analysis of James Joyce's _A Portrait of the Artist as a Young Man"](http://www.jonreeve.com/2015/05/macroetymology-of-portrait-paper), _Reading Modernism with Machines_.
+**Forthcoming** ["A Macro-Etymological Analysis of James Joyce's _A Portrait of the Artist as a Young Man"](http://www.jonreeve.com/2015/05/macroetymology-of-portrait-paper), _Reading Modernism with Machines_

 **March 2015** ["Imperial Voices": a Stylometric Approach to the Study of Social Class among Shakespearean Characters](http://jonreeve.com/2015/03/imperial-voices/)

-  * [Presentation](http://jonreeve.com/presentations/cbad/#/imperial-voices) at [Computer-Based Analysis of Drama](http://comedy.hypotheses.org/12) workshop, Bavarian Academy of Sciences and Humanities
+  * [Presentation](http://jonreeve.com/presentations/cbad/#/imperial-voices) at [Computer-Based Analysis of Drama](http://comedy.hypotheses.org/12) workshop, Bavarian Academy of Sciences and Humanities, Munich

-**June 2015** "Installing Omeka Using the Command Line"
+**June 2015** "Installing Omeka"

  * Forthcoming article for [_The Programming Historian_](http://programminghistorian.org/)